 person today claims to have been born again, or asks if you have been

-born again, what exactly does he have in mind?
+born again, what exactly does he mean?

-most people understand born again to mean: "In
+most people understand "born again" to mean: "In

 Christianity, to be born again is to undergo a 'spiritual